-The word “purple” comes from the Old English word “purpul,” which originates from the Latin “purpura” and from the ancient Greek “porphyra.”
+The word “purple” comes from the Old English word “purpul,” which is from the Latin “purpura” and from the ancient Greek “porphyra.”
 This was the name of the Tyrian purple dye manufactured in classical antiquity.
 In human color psychology, purple is associated with royalty and nobility because Tyrian purple was only affordable to the elite.
-Byzantine empresses gave birth in the Purple Chamber of the palace of the Byzantine Emperors.
-Therefore, being named Porphyrogenitus ("born to the purple") marked a dynastic emperor, as opposed to a general who won the throne by his effort.
+Byzantine empresses gave birth in the Purple Chamber.
+Therefore, Porphyrogenitus ("born to the purple") was the name of an emperor which gained his throne by dinasty and not by force.

 Purples are the shades of color occurring between red and blue.
 On a chromaticity diagram, the line connecting the extreme spectral colors red and violet is known as the “line of purples.”